Wild Bear Nature Center is the only non-profit nature center in Boulder County.

-Wild Bear Mountain Ecology Center celebrates 20 years of grassroots work to create a nature center in the mountains of Boulder County!
+Wild Bear Nature Center celebrates 20 years of grassroots work to create a nature center in the mountains of Boulder County!
 Now, after land preservation, removing 30 tons of trash from the land and connecting tens of thousands of people to nature, Wild Bear is the all ages nonprofit nature center in the mountains of Boulder County.
 Watch our 20 year story….

 Since 1995, Wild Bear’s mission is to provide year round educational programs to people of all ages fostering a life-long appreciation of the environment and promoting an environmentally aware and ecologically sound community.
 Wild Bear’s passionate roots in science education and the preservation of Colorado began as a small program serving 24 children in the summer of 1995, growing to serve over thousands of people of all ages every year.
 Wild Bear’s inspirational vision was founded on the belief that learning occurs every day, all day and throughout our lives.